-(trich) infection is spread by having unprotected sex with an infected partner.
+(trich) infection is spread when you have unprotected sex with an infected partner.

 Many women and most men do not have any symptoms of trich.
 If symptoms appear,

-they usually start within 1 week of being infected.
+they usually start within 1 week after a person is infected.
 But it may take up to a month for symptoms to appear.
 In most cases, trich should be treated to prevent

-transmitting this STD to others and to prevent some problems that can happen if
+transmitting this sexually transmitted infection (STI) to others and to prevent some problems that can happen if

 you are pregnant.
 You and your sex partner(s) should be treated for trich at